zwazoe/router-post/README.md

 3. Then, you'll start your express, as you normally would:
 ````
-router.post('/create-address', passport.authenticate('jwt', { session: false }), (req, res) => {
+router.post('/create-place', passport.authenticate('jwt', { session: false }), (req, res) => {
   // router-post goes here
 }
 ````

 4. now, the sweet goodness starts.
-If you weren't using router post, for each field, you propbably would have to do the following:
+If you weren't using router post, you'll probably have to do the following for each fields:
 ````
 if (req.body.creator) profileFields.handle = req.body.creator;
 ````
+imagine if you have 50 field. it would be a lots of copy and paste.

-With router post, all you have to do is create an array and add the field to the array. this will do the maping for you.
+With router post, all you have to do is create an array and add the field to the array.
 ````
 let mapPayload = [
 		'creator',